johnfedoruk/bangular/aio/content/guide/visual-studio-2015.md

-While Visual Studio Update 3 ships with TypeScript support out of the box, it currently doesn’t ship with TypeScript 2.2, which you need to develop Angular applications.
+While Visual Studio Update 3 ships with TypeScript support out of the box, it currently doesn’t ship with TypeScript 2.2, which you need to develop Bangular applications.

 To install TypeScript 2.2: